measty/tiatoolbox/frontend/visualization/README.md

 Each annotation layer's **Low zoom** control can retain those aggregate dots (the default) or hide the annotation layer until the first non-aggregate zoom.
-The hidden mode uses the aggregate representation's advertised `maxZoom`, so it does not request raw annotations at overview levels or change the server's bounded representation policy.
+The hidden mode uses the automatic policy's aggregate prefix (falling back to the aggregate representation's advertised `maxZoom` for older manifests), so it does not request raw annotations at overview levels or change the server's bounded representation policy.
 The setting is independent per comparison view and is included in exported viewer configurations.
 The detail transition itself